NGWPC/autoeval-jobs/interfaces/interfaces.md

 - **fim_type**
   - Specifies whether agreement is based on spatial 'extent' (agreement between binary categorical rasters) or between rasters with depth values.
 Influences output raster format.

+- **block_size**
+  - This sets the rioxarray chunk size that will be used by Dask to process the rasters.
+This is necessary to enable processing of large rasters on memory limited resources. block_size defaults to 4096.

 ### Inputs
 - **benchmark_path**:
   - path to depth or extent raster benchmark data.